 2. Tools and Equipment for Making Pasta

-- Knife and Cutting Board: A sharp knife and sturdy cutting board will help you cut the pasta into various shapes with precision, ensuring a professional finish.
+- Knife and Cutting Board: A sharp knife and solid board makes cutting shapes easier and cleaner.

 3. Basic Homemade Pasta Recipe